|

 first base and pitched for the Dinos

-receiving two first team all-star awards
+where she received two first team

-for playing first base, placed first in
+all-star awrds for playing first base,

-silver medal at the CCSA National
+a bronze and a silver medal at the CCSA

-Championships.
-Victoria was a two time
+National Championships.
+Victoria was a

-recipient of the Dino Pride Award which
+two time recipient of the Dino Pride

-commitment and dedication to the team on
+dedication to the team on and off the

-and off the field.
-Victoria has been
+field.
+Victoria has been coaching in and

-coaching in and around Calgary for the
+around Calgary for the past seven years

-past 7 years through ASA, South Bow
+through ASA, South Bow River, Foothills

 |